 Social theory, public relations and journalism: I have furthered the notion of framing contests in public relations by looking at the work undertaken by corporate and non-corporate actors in their struggle for discursive dominance and power.
 An award-winning article (“Framing expertise and media framing: A cross-cultural analysis of success in framing contests” – Journal of Communication Management, 2011), as well as a single authored book (The Petroleum Paradise: The Strategic Communication and Reputation Building of the Norwegian Oil Industry in Norwegian, 2007), have been published on this subject.
 Among other things, this research has identified key factors that play a role for strategic framing, e.g., the ability to infuse a strategic frame with qualities that satisfy news criteria such as conflict and that resonates with underlying cultural values.

 My work based in sociology, more specifically Bourdieu and “Building on Bourdieu: A sociological grasp of public relations” (Public Relations Review, 2007), was given the 2008 Pride Award for Best Article by the Public Relations Division of NCA.
-More broadly, I have helped to establish non-instrumental sociological approaches to public relations through the publication of the landmark volume Social Theory and Public Relations (Routledge, 2009).
+More broadly, I have helped to establish non-instrumental sociological approaches to public relations through the publication of the landmark volume Public Relations and Society Theory (Routledge, 2009), which was published in a second, expanded edition in 2018 as Public Relations and Social Theory: Key figures, Concepts and Developments.
 While disparate journal articles drawing on key figures such as Habermas and Luhmann have been published, this edited volume is the first book-length treatment focusing on the link between social theory and public relations alone.
 I have been asked to write an entry on social capital for the Encyclopedia of Public Relations (Sage, 2013), and to contribute to a German edited volume on the use of Bourdieu in different communication disciplines (Wiedemann & Meyen, 2013).
 Together with Piet Verhoeven (U of Amsterdam) I have also contributed to a chapter about social theories for the Handbook of Strategic Communication (Routledge, 2014) and to the The International Encyclopedia of Organizational Communication (Wiley Blackwell, 2016).
 In 2013 I was also invited as a keynote speaker on this topic for the one-day conference PR and Disruption: Embracing and Surviving Change at the London College of Communication, University of the Arts London.

 I have also worked on the notion of mediatization, a sociological concept used to pinpoint how organizations are forced to adapt to the needs of the mass media, but also how they exploit the same needs to further their interests.
 In this work I draw on several of my previous publications that use news sociology.
 I have been invited to contribute chapters to key publications on mediatization, including Handbook on Mediatization of Communication (De Gruyter Mouton, 2014) and Organizing in a Mediatized World (Routledge, 2014).